 Mobile Check-In shows a path for established retail businesses to transition into unified commerce, a business model that blends e-commerce with physical stores, tearing down the silos.
-It is seen by many as the necessary evolution for continued growth.
+It is seen by many as the necessary evolution for continued growth for retail businesses.

 A mobile check-in to a venue or area is the detection and identification of a smartphone user.
 Signals are exchanged between locating devices, a smartphone app and cloud services, which in turn sets up a local and personal communication channel with the user.